Huichol language: Orthography

 Formerly, ɨ has been written as ü.
+Often, on keyboards without ɨ, speakers use + instead.

 For x an alternative spelling rr is seen, even in recent linguistic scholarship and lay publications.
-When the IPA symbol for the glottal stop, ʔ, is not available with the typing device being used, the apostrophe is substituted.
+When the IPA symbol for the glottal stop, ʔ, is not available with the typing device being used, the apostrophe is used instead.

 Morphology

 Huichol is a highly polysynthetic language with a strong tendency to head-marking.

 Media

 Huichol-language programming is carried by the CDI's radio station XEJMN-AM, broadcasting from Jesús María, Nayarit.

 Popular Mexican music group Huichol Musical, made up of four Huichol men from Santa Catarina, Mezquitic, Jalisco, write songs that fuse the Huichol language and music style with Spanish lyrics and more current music trends.
 Their biggest hit, "Cuisinela" garnered attention worldwide and their album by the same name was Grammy nominated in the "Best Regional Mexican Album" category in 2008.